Variational Quantum Metrology with Loschmidt Echo: RESULTS

-For pure states, this recovers Eq.(\ref{eq:LEQFI}) where the bound can be saturated.
+Though only a lower bound of QFI can be extracted from this inequality, this bound is directly related to sub-QFI, which shares the same global extrema with QFI \cite{cerezo2021} and can thus be employed to the variational optimization of probe state.
 For highly mixed states where the eigenvalues are almost degenerate, i.e., $\lambda_i\approx\frac{1}{d}$ for $1\le i\le d$, the bound can also be saturated with

 This is exactly the case in NMR as the initial state of the NMR system is a thermal state with the Boltzmann distribution, which at the room-temperature is close to the completely mixed state \cite{spindyn}.
 Since $\rho_\text{f}=U_\text{E}(\vec{\theta})\rho_0U_\text{E}^\dagger(\vec{\theta})$ has the same eigenvalue as $\rho_0$, $\rho_\text{f}$ is thus also almost degenerate.